apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

+**v1.7.0** - **unreleased**
+ - Allow setting character/item levels higher than the currently-known max, in case users want to pre-level their saves ahead of level cap increases (and in case they don't want to wait for an official update of this app)

 **v1.6.1** - June 13, 2020
  - Updated room decoration/trinket/weaponskin alphabetization to ignore case (so "Casino Banner" sorts before "COV Bat," for instance).